manticarodrigo/survey-collector/README.md

 ## Apollo NPS Collector

+This app allows you to create surveys with an NPS rating system.
+Create a draft, publish it, and begin submitting ratings.
+You can see the rating history in the survey detail page (click on a survey in the survey feed page).

+Installation steps:
+  1. Install dependencies: `yarn install`
+  2. Deploy prisma to docker: `prisma deploy`

 Deployment steps:
   1. Change directory: `cd nps-collector/server`
   2. Start local server: `yarn start` (you can now open a Playground at http://localhost:4000)